defectiveturrent/climbu/README.md

     in x + foo;
 ```

 Yeap, this prints ``5``.
-Okay, until now, this isn't too side effect, is it?
-Yeah, is not.
-But check it out:
+Okay, until now, this isn't too side-effective, is it?
+No. But check it out:

 ```haskell
     foo(x) = x 2;